Coalitions and Collaboratives

 - Antelope, Boyd, Brown, Cherry, Holt, Keya Paha, Knox, Pierce, and Rock counties

-Current work includes supporting referrals for the Health Coaches for Hypertension Control (HCHC) program and promoting physical activity resources in each community.
-North Central has created a physical activity (PA) guide that outlines all PA opportunities in the North Central District.
+Current work includes supporting referrals for the Health Coaches for Hypertension Control (HCHC) program, encouraging blood pressure measurements at health fairs, and promoting physical activity resources in each community.
+Check out the physical activity (PA) guide that outlines all PA opportunities in the North Central District!

 Physical Activity Guide